craftyoyo/BlockLaunch/README.md

 **It's still in Beta so some features are maybe not available or not finished!**

 ### Version
-The current version is 0.1.1 Beta
+The current version is 0.2 Beta

 ### Known Issues

 My software have bugs like all applications.
 So here is a list of all (confirmed) bugs:

-- Doesn't support ~~Optifine~~ and Forge
 - Sometimes the config will be corrupted when closing application.

 ### Todo's

-- Add support for ~~Optifine~~ (Done) and Forge
+- ~~Add support for Optifine and Forge~~
 - Add mojang server status information
 - First Startup-Wizard
 - Plugin-System
-- Bugfixes in the solution file to make it buildable
+- ~~Bugfixes in the solution file to make it buildable~~

 ### Installation & Dependencies

-You need following to run BlockLaunch:
+You need following to run BlockLaunch & Minecraft:

+**BlockLaunch: **

 - .NET Framework 4.5
 - Windows Vista or higher
-- 256MB or more
+- 256MB RAM or more
-- Around 20MB free space
+- Around 20MB free space (for BlockLaunch)

+**Minecraft: **

+- Intel Pentium D or AMD Athlon 64 (K8) 2.6 GHz
+- 2GB RAM
+- 200MB free space
+- GPU (Integrated): Intel HD Graphics or AMD (formerly ATI) Radeon HD Graphics with OpenGL 2.1
+- GPU (Discrete): Nvidia GeForce 9600 GT or AMD Radeon HD 2400 with OpenGL 3.1
+- Java 6 Release 45 (Java 8 recommend)

 Download the latest version from here: [BlockLaunch - Releases](https://github.com/KaskadekingDE/BlockLaunch/releases "Releases")
 Extract the zip with the windows built-in solution or a third-party application like WinRAR or 7-Zip.